Granatina/Template10-wiki/Home.md

 nav.Navigate(typeof(Views.DetailPage), this.Value);
 ````

-Using the Template 10 NavigationService ensures your app stays in sync with the BootStrapper and if you use view-models, implement INavigable, and set it as the valueof your Page.DataContext, its OnNavigatedTo override will be called and passed any parameter used with Navigate().
+> Using the Template 10 NavigationService ensures your app stays in sync with the BootStrapper and if you use view-models, implement INavigable, and set it as the value of your Page.DataContext, its OnNavigatedTo override will be called and passed any parameter used with Navigate().

 2. Template10.Services.KeyboardService (docs)
 3. Template10.Services.SettingsService (docs)